-- This project began in FY 2009. - Clear Roads did not approve the project. - It was considered that this project be done with a pooled fund-type scope - CTRE could complete a survey baring in mind the following questions: - 1.
+- It was considered that this project be done with a pooled fund-type scope - CTRE could complete a survey baring in mind the following questions: - 1.
 What are the needs? - 2.
 How will this be used? - 3.
 What amount of payment would be reasonable? - 4.
 What quantity would be needed? - Recent discussions have pointed to the vendor community as the primary force behind this idea. - Tina Greenfield talked to Monty Mills from PNS, and he said they've not done any work on salinity sensing.
 He talked to Paul Brown, and both think that industry needs to take the lead. - The project team considered ideas for this project, but ultimately decided that the vendor community has to address this.
-Aurora is not well suited for sensor development, but we have mentioned it at the last two Friends of Aurora vendor conferences and will hold it up as an unmet need as far as we are concerned. - The direction of this project will be discussed in Des Moines on September 22, 2010.
+Aurora is not well suited for sensor development, but we have mentioned it at the last two Friends of Aurora vendor conferences and will hold it up as an unmet need as far as we are concerned. - The direction of this project was discussed in Des Moines on September 22, 2010. - A member of Clear Roads (Cliff Spoonemore) talked to Tina Greenfield in December about reviving the sensor project Annette or Jason will have to let us know if that project was accepted.
+If so, we'll have to figure out how to work together on it. - This project was discontinued.

-Approximate % Con mplete: 5 %

-Barriers/Issues: Non ne

-Recommendations: X continue as planned continue with modifications discontinue
+Recommendations: continue as planned continue with modifications X discontinue